 Atlas operates over 200 vertical wells and 30 horizontal wells in the Marcellus Shale in southwestern Pennsylvania.
-Atlas plans to drill new horizontal Marcellus wells in northeastern Pennsylvania through its investment partnership business.
+Atlas is drilling new horizontal Marcellus wells in northeastern Pennsylvania through its investment partnership business.

 Atlas has existing land operations in eastern Ohio to take advantage of development opportunities in the Utica Shale.
-Atlas plans to drill Utica wells through its investment partnership business.
+Atlas is drilling Utica wells through its investment partnership business.

 Atlas has over 100,000 net undeveloped acres in the Chattanooga Shale in northeastern Tennessee.
 Atlas operates over 450 wells in the region and also has two gas processing plants, Fruehauf and Big Mountain plants, in eastern Tennessee with a combined capacity of ~35 Mmcf/d.